What’s the best way to get plastic out of the ocean?

 Still, some critics argue that the approach is too potentially harmful to continue.
 “I believe there should be an immediate moratorium on surface skimming plastic in the open ocean and other remote areas,” says Rebecca Helm, an assistant professor at the University of North Carolina, Asheville, who has written about the risks of ocean cleanup.
 “We don’t know enough about the ecosystems.
 We have reason to believe there could be serious ecosystem consequences that merit precaution.”
 Because the organization is also now using ships running on fossil fuels, instead of the initial passive system, carbon pollution is another problem.

-Another nonprofit, the Ocean Voyages Institute, takes a different approach, focusing on primarily on pulling up “ghost nets” left behind by the fishing industry.
+Another nonprofit, Ocean Voyages Institute, takes a different approach, focusing primarily on pulling up “ghost nets” left behind by the fishing industry.
 The organization works with volunteer sailors who put GPS trackers on the ghost nets as they encounter them, and then uses sailing cargo vessels—ships that rely mostly on wind power—to travel to those areas, hook the nets, and slowly pull them out of the water.
 Last year, the organization collected 340,000 pounds of fishing nets and other plastic waste.

-“With all of the nets that we’ve removed, we’ve never found any live creatures,” says Mary Crowley, the founder and executive director of the Ocean Voyages Institute.
+“With all of the nets that we’ve removed, we’ve never found any live creatures,” says Mary Crowley, founder and executive director of Ocean Voyages Institute.
 “We’ve found skeletons of sea turtles and swordfish.”
 Removing the old nets is critical, she says, because they can so easily trap animals.
 The group also sometimes removes consumer plastic trash, like plastic bottles, by hand—something that’s obviously very difficult to scale up.
 (The nonprofit plans to also begin testing some other tools for collecting smaller plastic trash in some areas.)

 Crowley argues that any amount of cleanup is helpful, even if the task seems Sisyphean.
 “People can feel that that’s insignificant compared to the huge volume of plastic that ends up in the ocean every year,” she says.
 “But it’s not really insignificant when you think about saving whales and dolphins and turtles.”

 Solving the plastic problem will require rethinking how the material is used in the beginning, so it isn’t landing in the ocean in the first place.
-That means a long list of changes, from consumers and companies moving away from single-use plastic, to governments making brands responsible for the trash they create, to better recycling infrastructure, especially in the developing world.
+That means a long list of changes, from consumers and companies moving away from single-use plastic and governments making brands responsible for the trash they create to better recycling infrastructure, especially in the developing world.
 The fishing industry needs to stop leaving nets behind in the water.
 And technology can also help collect plastic before it flows from rivers to oceans, as in another project from The Ocean Cleanup.
 But there’s an enormous amount of plastic already in the ocean, so solutions like these—or others that may later be developed—are also important.
 Each shipload of plastic trash is also a visceral reminder that the whole system has to change.